-External factors have been identified as key challenge.
-Since EPA projects are real-world projects, there are inevitably some uncertainties that could impact their viability.
-Whilst it is not possible to eliminate such risks, major risks can be identified and mitigated to increase the likelihood of EPA project success.
+External factors have been identified as a key challenge.
+Since EPA projects are real-world ones, there are inevitably some uncertainties that could impact their viability.
+While it is not possible to entirely eliminate such risks, major risks can be identified and mitigated to increase the likelihood of EPA project success.

-A more structured risk planning approach to EPA projects could be formalised by the EPAOs.
-Risk planning templates and guidance can be integrated into the project proposal sign-off stage.
-Any major risk should have mitigation responses with allocated individuals
+A more structured risk-planning approach to EPA projects could be formalised by the EPAOs.
+Risk-planning templates and guidance can be integrated into the project proposal sign-off stage.
+Any major risk should have mitigation responses specifically allocated to responsible individuals, who could be the apprentice, employer, or tutor.
+The monitoring of the identified risks should be part of the project review meeting agenda.
+If any risk occurs, the three parties can decide and agree on the best course of action to mitigate the impacts on the EPA projects.